 “For me, it’s an obsession,” says Annette Devinney, a Pittsburgh photographer who has been visiting the nest since the eagles arrived three years ago.
 As one of the chat-room moderators who lives close to the nest, Devinney, whose handle is annette_2014, has become a sort of mother hen to the group.
 One day last year, for instance, chatters heard a loud noise, "like a gunshot," says Devinney.
 She rushed out to the site to see what had happened, while chat-room members waited nervously for updates.
 Devinney reported, to everyone's relief, that the crack came from a tree that had fallen in the woods.
 Usually she goes to the nest to quell anxious chatters when the parents disappear for a day or so.
 "I go, locate the adult eagle, report back," she says.
 "Then everyone is happy."

 For the past three years Devinney has organized a picnic to celebrate the season of eagle watching and to give chatters a chance to meet in person.
-Local cam fans gather regularly for meals and community cleanups, and every Fourth of July they drink cocktails on the trail.
+Local fans of the cam gather regularly for meals and community cleanups, and every Fourth of July they drink cocktails on the trail.
 When someone’s sick, they organize hospital visits.
 When Devinney hosted the first picnic in 2014, she expected a few dozen, mostly local, chatters to show up; 110 attended.
 “Who would have thought,” she says, tearing up and breaking off.
 “Really though, who would have thought that these two birds showing up here could create all of this?”

 In September more than 130 people attended this year's picnic, some coming from as far away as Boston and Florida.
 There were Bald Eagle T-shirts, Bald Eagle cupcakes, and Bald Eagle pictures on display through a projector.
 Devinney and the other organizers raffled off framed portraits of the eagle pair, affectionately known as Mr. and Mrs. Hays, or just Mom and Dad.
 And everyone had a good laugh over a trivia game that included questions about eagle biology and nest incidents.
 (What unusual food was brought to the nest this year?
 A cat!)